formkit/docs-content/inputs/dropdown.md

 ## Slots

+Unlike native select elements, the `dropdown` input allows you to customize the options list with your own markup.

 ### Option slot

 The `dropdown` input allows you to customize the look and feel of each option by using the `option` slot.
 In the example below, we are using the `option` slot to display each option's asset (the logo) and name.